charliecalvert/CloudNotes/Prog270/Prog270Midterm2016.md

 This is the Midterm for Prog 270 in 2016.

-The basic goal of the midterm is for each student to:
+The goal of the midterm is for each student to:

 - Pick a theme for a web site
 - Develop at least seven completed web pages five of which contain pictures and at least one contains a Google Map.